iterative/ldb-resources/README.md

 Unlike these platforms, LDB follows Unix toolchain philosophy and solves exactly one problem – it sits between the (immutable) data storage and mutable model training workspace, and allows for reproducible and fast data-driven ML iteration cycles.
 This allows for easy integration with MLOps and for compatibility with any labeling software upstream and arbitrary experiment automation software downstream.

+4. DVC.

+Last, but not least question, is why one should choose LDB over DVC since both platforms provide data versioning capabilities.
+The answer is that these platforms are complementary and do not overlap.

+DVC actively manages the repository, therefore DVC datasets are file folders.
+If an object is deleted from DVC repo, it can be restored.
+DVC is unaware of file contents and does not parse labels and annotations.
+On the other hand, LDB is an indexing service over immutable storage locations, and therefore all LDB datasets are virtual.
+LDB understands annotations, and can group sparse objects into datasets by field queries.

+If your data is indexed in immutable storage by LDB, and your models live in DVC, the two tools can work together.
+DVC recognizes LDB datasets as first-class objects, and LDB can utilize the shared DVC cache.

 ## Installation

 ### pip **(PyPi)**